 - Swimming pool drownings,

-- Shuttle-bus accidents, and/or
+- Shuttle-bus accidents,

-Nevada casino injury victims may be eligible for financial compensation to cover their medical bills, pain and suffering, and lost wages from being unable to work.
+Nevada casino injury victims may be eligible for financial compensation to cover their medical expenses, pain and suffering, and lost wages from being unable to work.
 The statute of limitations to file a personal injury lawsuit is usually two years after the accident.

 To help you better understand lawsuits for claims against Nevada casinos, our Las Vegas Nevada personal injury lawyers discuss: